bassamanator/Sovol-SV06-firmware/README.md

 [🔼 Back to top](#outline)

-## Known Issues
+## Special Considerations

 ### Sequential printing

-Cancelling a print with sequential printing will possibly lead to collisions with previously printed objects.
+If enabled, cancelling, or resuming a print from pause, could lead to collisions with previously printed objects.
+In order to prevent collisions, in your slicer, ensure that objects are printed from the back of the build plate to the front.

 In PrusaSlicer, please see Printer Settings > Notes, for extruder clearances.